Why EQT Corporation (EQT)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $33.50, which is $4.9 above the current price.
-EQT currently public float of 374.35M and currently shorts hold a 4.66% ratio of that float.
-Today, the average trading volume of EQT was 8.57M shares.
+The average price from analysts is $34.41, which is -$0.38 below the current price.
+EQT currently public float of 374.35M and currently shorts hold a 5.17% ratio of that float.
+Today, the average trading volume of EQT was 8.93M shares.

 EQT’s Market Performance